jamescherti/easysession.el/README.md

 Note that:
 - `easysession-load-including-geometry` is not needed after Emacs is loaded if you do not want EasySession to move or resize the Emacs frame when switching sessions.
 Instead, use `easysession-switch-to` or `easysession-load` to switch to another session or reload the current session without resizing or moving the Emacs frames.
-- `easysession-mode-line` determines whether the current session name appears in the mode line by adding `easysession` to `mode-line-misc-info`.
-Alternatively, `easysession-save-mode-lighter-show-session-name` can be used to display the session name in the lighter.
+- `easysession-mode-line` determines whether the current session name appears in the mode line by adding EasySession to `mode-line-misc-info`.
+Alternatively, the `easysession-save-mode-lighter-show-session-name` can be set to `t` to make EasySession display the session name in the lighter.
 - The `easysession-save-mode` ensures that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.
 - The `easysession-save-interval` variable determines the interval between automatic session saves.
 Setting it to nil disables timer-based autosaving, causing `easysession-save-mode` to save only when Emacs exits.